digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 ## Conclusion

-In this tutorial you learned how to scale on `resource requests metrics`, as well as on `custom metrics` (via `prometheus-adapter` and `Prometheus`).
-Although setting up `prometheus-adapter` and scaling applications using Prometheus custom metrics seems a little bit more involved, it offers more flexibility thus compensates the effort.
+In this tutorial you learned how to scale on `resource requests metrics` using `metrics-server`, as well as on `custom metrics` (via `prometheus-adapter` and `Prometheus`).
+Although setting up `prometheus-adapter` and scaling applications using custom metrics seems a little bit more involved, it offers more flexibility, thus rewarding the effort.

-You also performed some pretty close to reality testing, and created load for the sample applications provided in this chapter.
+You also simulated some real world scenarios.
 Then, you observed how `HPAs` do their magic and try to stabilize your application (by scaling it automatically), and compensate for the increased load (or heavy traffic).

-You can learn more about `HPAs`, by following below topics:
+You can learn more about `HPAs` using below resources:

 - [Kubernetes HPA guide](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
 - [Kubecost blog on HPAs](https://www.kubecost.com/kubernetes-autoscaling/kubernetes-hpa/)